siigdev/sortingalgorithmsjs/README.md

 * Radix Sort
 * Heap Sort

-Run the program using a webserver or delete any module import/exports.
+Run the program using a webserver or offline by deleting all module import/exports.